ffuf/ffuf/README.md

   -input-cmd          Command producing the input. --input-num is required when using this input method.
 Overrides -w.
   -input-num          Number of inputs to test.
 Used in conjunction with --input-cmd. (default: 100) -input-shell        Shell to be used for running command -mode               Multi-wordlist operation mode.
-Available modes: clusterbomb, pitchfork, sniper (default: clusterbomb) -request            File containing the raw http request -request-proto      Protocol to use along with raw request (default: https) -w                  Wordlist file path and (optional) keyword separated by colon. eg. '/path/to/wordlist:KEYWORD'
+Available modes: clusterbomb, pitchfork, sniper, merge (default: clusterbomb)
+  -request            File containing the raw http request -request-proto      Protocol to use along with raw request (default: https) -w                  Wordlist file path and (optional) keyword separated by colon. eg. '/path/to/wordlist:KEYWORD'